 IVF is an established clinical practice in the field of medicine.
 The number of treatments in Sweden has increased from around 3 000 in 1992 to just over 22 000 today.
-Out of all children born in Sweden in the year referenced in this report (2018), 5 043 children have been born as a result of IVF and 343 children through donor insemination.
-It is important to follow up the results of the treatments for the clinics, to be able to perform these treatments as safely and as effectively as possible.
+Out of all children born in Sweden in the year referenced in this report (2020), almost 5000 children have been born as a result of IVF and almost 300 children through donor insemination.
+It is important to follow up the results of the treatments, to be able to perform these treatments as safely and as effectively as possible.

 Q-IVF was launched in 2007, and since then all treatment cycles are reported to Q-IVF.
 All public as well as privately owned clinics in the country performing IVF-treatments participate.
-For this reason, Q-IVF is one of the most complete, national IVF registries in the world, with just over 240 000 registered treatments to date.
+For this reason, Q-IVF is one of the most complete, national IVF registries in the world, with above 300 000 registered treatments to date.
 Reporting from the IVF-clinics to Q-IVF was previously done once a year, but since 2020 there is a regular and continuous on-line transfer of data from the clinics to the registry.